-2016 and build connections to other trails along the spectacular coast mountains of the Penin-
+2016 and build connections to other trails along the spectacular coast mountains of the Peninsula.

 It would be the first time the San Francisco utility has lifted restrictions on access to the land surrounding the reservoir, opening 23,000 acres of scenery for the public to admire.
-The proposal was hailed by Bay Area residents who have long sought access to the trails in the watershed.
+The scress of scenery for the public to admire.
+The publ leral, state and local Trails continues on A9 1.07

-"I'm very encouraged," said Jim Sullivan, a docent for the Golden Gate National Recreation Area and San Mateo County parks.
+"Tim very encouraged," "Tim very encouraged," said Jim Sullivan, a docent for the Golden Gate National Recreation Area and San Mateo County parks.
 "These are existing corridors that have been accessed by patrol vehicles, horseback riders and utility workers for many years."